TACC/Core-CMS/README.md

 ## Update Project

-To update an existing CMS instance
+To update an existing CMS instance.

 ### New Major Version (or v3.12)